Adilmohd04/Websocket/README.md

 - **Click "Open Connection"** to connect to the WebSocket server.
 - **Send a message** using the "Send Message" button.
-- **View the response** in the message area.
+- **View the response** in the message area. for deployment we need to host locally first in localhost:3000/ to connect in vercel